-You will find that caregivers are the folks who just step right up when it comes to making sure someone is looking after mom or dad, no questions asked.
+You will find that caregivers are the folks who step right up… when it comes to making sure someone is looking after mom or dad, no questions asked.

 In the beginning, it may not seem like we’re doing much.
-Our frequent stops by just to say “hello,” to check and make sure that the house or apartment is not in disarray, that mom or dad is eating, and that they still are able to laugh and joke, frequently gets described as “just our way of mooching off the parent.”
+Our frequent stops by just to say “hello,” to check and make sure that the house or apartment is not in disarray… that mom or dad are eating… and that they still are able to laugh and joke… frequently gets described as “just our way of mooching off the parent.”

-Shortly thereafter, Judy took a leave of absence from the agency and spent the next months taking care of her dad, both in the hospital and at home.
+Shortly thereafter, Judy took a leave of absence from the agency.
+She spent the next months taking care of her dad, both in the hospital and at home.
 “It created a financial hardship for my husband and me, but neither of us regretted that for a minute.
-I was able to give my dad comfort and security, and I was able to give my mom the gift of just being with him without having to do the hands-on care.”
+I was able to give my dad comfort and security.
+I was able to give my mom the gift of being with him without having to do the hands-on care.”

 And the next thing you know, Judy was caring for her uncle too, her mother’s youngest brother.
 Because of her he got to spend a final two weeks in his home before dying in a hospital.